-All children in 6th and 9th grade must be screened for abnormal spinal curvature before the end of the school year.
-The screening requirement for students entering grade six or nine may be met if the child has been screened for spinal deformities during the previous year.
+The State of Texas mandates that boys and girls in specified grades must be screened for abnormal spinal curvature during the fall semester.
+The screening requirement for girls entering 7th grade or boys entering 8th grade may be met if the child has been screened for spinal deformities during the previous year.